 Unfortunately the royal family (yes, their kids are coming!) aren’t staying at the Empress this visit.
 They’re basing themselves out of Government House.
 Still, you can get a regal cocktail treatment at Q at the Empress.
 Afterwards, journey through the famous sites of Victoria on an evening Royal Horse Drawn Carriage Tour.

-Float from Sea to Sky
+Float from Sea to Sky in Vancouver

 Hop on a float plane or take the ferry to Vancouver for an evening of dining and sightseeing on a Harbour Sunset Dinner Cruise.
 To continue the jet-set experience, cap off the night with a stay in the 5-star Fairmont Pacific Rim hotel.
 (We stayed here last March and it was heaven!)